MIFARE DESFire cards are some of our most popular access control cards to date. However, they come in different types.

 Virtual Smart Card architecture also anticipates future needs for privacy protection.

 Unlimited application uses

 EV1 cards are limited to 28 simultaneous applications.
-This all changes with the EV2, with virtually no limits on the applications and processes the chip can run.
+This all changes with the EV2, with virtually no limits on the number of applications and processes the chip can run.

 For those concerned with the compatibility of the EV2 chip, it has been designed to be compatible with previous chips.
-These not only include DESFire EV1, but older MIFARE technologies too.
+These include not only DESFire EV1 but also older MIFARE technologies too.

 EV1 vs EV2 Comparison Table